waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Challenge False Constraints:** My loop was prolonged by the false assumption that a solution *had* to be on the eastern side of 2F.
 When stuck, I must identify and challenge the root assumption that is constraining my strategy.
 - **Test All Variables:** When a puzzle has multiple similar elements (like the two pits in the lighthouse), they may not be functionally identical.
 Systematically test each one to ensure you don't miss a unique solution path.
 - **Abandon Failed Hypotheses Quickly:** If a puzzle element fails multiple simple tests (e.g., a suspected warp doesn't trigger on step-on, interaction while on tile, or interaction from adjacent tile), I must abandon the hypothesis immediately.
 Mark the area as a dead end (🚫) to avoid getting stuck in unproductive testing loops.
-- **Internal vs. External Pzzles:** When all paths inside a puzzle area (like the lighthouse) are confirmed dead ends, the solution is likely external.
+- **Internal vs. External Puzzles:** When all paths inside a puzzle area (like the lighthouse) are confirmed dead ends, the solution is likely external.
 I must expand my search area instead of getting stuck in an internal loop.
 - **Challenge Root Hypotheses:** When stuck or pursuing an overly complex strategy, the root assumption is likely flawed.
 Aggressively re-verify the foundational belief that led to the current strategy instead of just refining the failing strategy itself.
 - **Non-Linear Puzzles:** Puzzle solutions are not always linear; moving 'backwards' or 'down' (like falling through a pit) can be the correct way forward, especially when the obvious 'up' path is a confirmed dead end.
 - **Tool Design Philosophy:** My `find_path` tool failed repeatedly because its logic was too specific (relying on a list of NPC names).
 The fix was to generalize the rule: any tile with any object is impassable. **Lesson:** When designing tools, prefer simple, general rules over complex, specific ones that are brittle and likely to fail when encountering new or unexpected game elements.
 Similarly, my `plan_systematic_search_path` tool failed because it used a naive nearest-neighbor algorithm instead of true pathfinding. **Lesson:** Build new tools on the proven, robust logic of existing tools whenever possible to avoid re-introducing fundamental flaws.
 - **Pathing Near Hazards:** When navigating near multiple hazards (like adjacent pits), automated pathing can be unreliable if interrupted.
 To avoid repeated errors, break down the path into smaller, manually-controlled segments for the final, critical steps to ensure precise positioning.
+- **Failed Hypothesis (Lighthouse 2F):** The path forward is through an opening on the eastern side of the 2nd floor that leads to an exterior ledge.
+(FAILED: Searched eastern wall, no openings found).
+- **Failed Hypothesis (Lighthouse 3F):** There is a hidden pitfall on the western side of the 3rd floor.
+(FAILED: Systematic search complete, no pits found.
+Item and sailor are inaccessible from the west).
+- **Hypothesis (Active):** The eastern side of the 1st floor has an exit to an exterior path that was previously missed.
+  - **Test Plan:** Return to 1F East.
+Re-examine the area for any doors or openings leading outside.

 ## Solved Puzzles
 ### Azalea Gym